mglaman/commerce_examples/README.md

 * Color and size attributes
 * Sample product display and add to cart form configurations
 * Migration example from local CSV source
+* Price resolvers
+* Order type resolvers

+#### Price resolver

+Visit any product and add `?discount=TRUE` to trigger a 15% discount.

+#### Order type resolver

+Based on the product variation type, the product will go into the default order type, or be treated as digital.